nursing students discuss results

 8. Incorporate informatics principles in the use of current and emerging technologies in advanced-level nursing practice.

-9. Exemplify professional practice at the advanced level by promoting ethical values, professional standards, inclusion, equity, and social justice.
+9. Exemplify professional practice at the advanced level by promoting ethical values and professional standards.

 10. Assume responsibility for life-long learning and continuing personal, professional, and leadership development.